niklaushirt/cp4waiops-deployer/README.md

 * It clearly can be improved

-**❗This has been tested for the new CP4WAIOPS v3.6.0 release on OpenShift 4.10 on ROKS**
+**❗This has been tested for the new CP4WAIOPS v3.6.0 release on OpenShift 4.10 on:**
+- IBM RedHat Openshift Kubernetes Service (ROKS) with IBM Cloud Storage (ibmc-xxx)
+- IBM RedHat Openshift Kubernetes Service (ROKS) with NFS Storage
+- IBM RedHat Openshift Kubernetes Service (VPC Gen2 with ODF)
+- OpenShift Cluster (VMware on IBM Cloud) - IPI